Wintertime Pet Hazards

 Antifreeze is an extremely serious and dangerous toxin to pets.
 Antifreeze tastes sweet so pets are naturally attracted to it.
 However, it causes acute kidney damage and can easily be fatal if ingested.
 Even small amounts of ingestion can have catastrophic consequences.
 Always make sure to store antifreeze safely and away from your pets at all times.
 If you are concerned your pet was exposed please call World of Animals or your veterinarian right away.

 While your own dog or cat is cuddled up and warm in your bed, don’t forget that stray cats are outside looking for warmth themselves.
 One of the places cats seek is underneath cars as they offer protection and warmth.
 Unfortunately, starting your car with a cat still underneath can cause serious burn wounds.
 Always remember to check underneath your car before starting to make sure a furry little friend isn’t hiding underneath.

 What about coats, rubber booties, and other clothing items to keep my pet warm?
 These items can be used but must be done with a bit of caution.
 In particular, make sure that booties are placed securely but not too tightly as to cut off circulation.
 Always remove these items when coming back in the house to prevent them from getting caught on things and to prevent moisture forming underneath.
 Moisture trapped under a boot can lead to both bacterial and fungal infections.

-While wintertime brings hot cocoa, holiday festivities, and family’s spending time together, they also bring hazards for your pets.
-Preparing for the winter is a crucial step to keeping your pet safe throughout the snow, ice, and cold.
-Using caution during extreme cold and inclement weather will help keep your pet safe and prevent wintertime hazards throughout the season.
+While wintertime brings hot cocoa, holiday festivities, and families spending time together, it can also bring hazards for your pets.
+Preparing for the winter is a crucial step to keeping your pet safe throughout all the snow, ice, and cold.
+Using caution during extreme cold and inclement weather will help keep your pet safe, and prevent wintertime hazards throughout the season.

 Jeffrey Stupine, V.M.D